 Forgotten Again.
 Apparently, to claim an exemption enjoyed by the residents of overseas U.S. territories, some American taxpayers have claimed residence on uninhabited U.S. islands.
 The U.S. Internal Revenue Service has declared that this is not allowed.
-However, in IRS Form 570 for 2007, the IRS didn't include Navassa in the list of uninhabited U.S. Insular Areas from which income cannot be declared for purposes of a tax exemption.
+However, in IRS Form 570, the IRS hasn't include Navassa in the list of uninhabited U.S. Insular Areas from which income cannot be declared for purposes of a tax exemption.
 Some of the listed islands are also protected wildlife areas so Navassa's omission would seem to be an oversight.

 Defended Finally.
 When the U.S. Department of Defense organized it in 2002, the U.S. Northern Command received an Area of Responsibility (AOR) north of a demarcation line that went through the Windward Passage, including Cuba but not Haiti.
 Nobody realized that the line bisected Navassa.
-After three years of having the matter passed back and forth between Northern Command and Southern Command as a result of my inquiry, Northern Command has now accepted responsibility for Navassa.
+After having the matter passed back and forth between Northern Command and Southern Command as a result of my inquiry, Northern Command has now accepted responsibility for Navassa.

 NAVASSA BECOMES A WILDLIFE REFUGE

 On August 29, 1996, the U.S. Coast Guard decommissioned the automatic navigational beacon on Navassa and notified the State Department that it no longer wanted to administer the island.
 Since the early 1990s, Global Positioning Satellites have made the light unnecessary to guide large cargo ships around Navassa.